fsaia/site/_pages/03_teaching.md

 permalink: /teaching/
 ---

-In Fall 2025 I am teaching two sections of Math 210: Multivariable Calculus.
+In Spring 2026 I am teaching Math 215: Introduction to Advanced Mathematics.

-I am also supervising an independent study on Silverman's *Advanced Topics in the Arithmetic of Elliptic Curves*.

-My Fall 2025 Office Hours are as follows, or by appointment:
+My Spring 2026 Office Hours are as follows, or by appointment either in my office or on Zoom:

-*  Mondays 10:00 -- 11:00 a.m. in the [Math and Science Learning Center](https://mslc.uic.edu/), and
-*  Wednesday 2:00 -- 2:50 p.m. in [Science and Engineering Offices](https://maps.app.goo.gl/EBLQY8RyE1NujWKf7) room 610.
+*  Mondays and Wednesdays 2:00 -- 3:00 p.m. in [Science and Engineering Offices](https://maps.app.goo.gl/EBLQY8RyE1NujWKf7) room 610.

 As a graduate student at UGA, I completed the UGA Pride center's [Safe Space Training](https://lgbtcenter.uga.edu/content_page/safe-space).
 I consider my office a safe space for all, and I hope that you do, too!
 I also completed UGA's [Certificate in Diversity and Inclusion](http://diversity.uga.edu/index.php/programs/article/cdi).